duplicati/duplicati.github.io/_posts/articles/2016-03-19-FactSheet.md

 ads: false
 ---

-This fact sheet explains the basic features of Duplicati 2.0.
+This fact sheet explains how Duplicati 2.0 works and what its features are.

 {% include toc.html %}